Rathmell Academy

 Rathmell Academy was a Dissenting academy set up at Rathmell, North Yorkshire, and was the oldest non-conformist seat of learning in the north of England.
 The academy was established in 1670 by Richard Frankland M.A.
-(Christ's College,Cambridge), 1670 and which was carried on, in spite of much persecution and many changes on venue of the academy, for nearly 30 years.
+(Christ's College, Cambridge), and which was carried on, in spite of much persecution and many changes of venue, for nearly 30 years.